 Offshore Foundations are structures to which legal ownership of property (money, shares, gift, land or encumbrance) is transferred.
 They are hybrid in nature, containing vital features of the corporation (legal personality) and the trust (created for a purpose or benefit).
 As such, foundations are particularly useful as asset management and tax planning tools but in fact are multi-purpose.
 Establishing an offshore foundation essentially means wanting to have personal or business affairs governed under the statutes of a neutral country.
 One of the main advantages of going offshore to set up a foundation involves the creation of a hedge which guards the foundation and its property from being voided, invalidated or made defective in any manner by reference to the law of a foreign jurisdiction.

-Like offshore trusts, offshore private foundations are set up in jurisdictions governed by offshore legislations, which are tax free entities benefitting from favorable, advantageous conditions and treatments.
+Like offshore trusts, private offshore foundations are set up in jurisdictions governed by offshore legislation, which are tax free entities benefiting from favorable, advantageous conditions and treatments.

-Every Foundation has an, who gives the initial assets to the foundation.
-The charter can reserve powers and rights to the founder, who can assign the benefit of them to the beneficiaries.
-A special feature of the UAE Foundation is, that the founder can name himself as beneficiary in order to benefit from the foundation assets without legally owning the assets.
-Any assignee of the powers and rights can assign them onwards.
+Every foundation has a founder, who gives the initial assets to the foundation.
+The charter can reserve powers and rights to the founder, who can assign them to the beneficiaries.
+A special feature of the UAE Foundation is that the founder can name himself as beneficiary in order to benefit from the foundation’s assets without legally owning the assets.
+Any assignee of the powers and rights may further assign them to another beneficiary.
 The foundation has to have a purpose.
-This can include the benefit of persons (including the founders), who are Beneficiaries.
+This can include the benefit of persons (including the founders), who are beneficiaries.

-A guardian acting as trustee of the founder protect the interests of the founder and the beneficiaries and acts on behalf of the foundation, which is governed by the charter and rules.
-The management of the foundation is undertaken by a council, which can appoint Officers to whom it can delegate day to day administrative functions.
+A guardian, acting as trustee of the founder, protects the interests of the founder and the beneficiaries and acts on behalf of the foundation, which is governed by the charter and rules.
+The management of the foundation is undertaken by a council, which can appoint officers to whom it can delegate day to day administrative functions.

 UAE stands for the United Arab Emirates, an independent country in the Arabian Gulf.
 The UAE is an international business hub, tourist destination and tax-free state.